mverma40/MachineLearning4641B/README.md

 </p>

 Our final visual after only running K-means without including other features such as Sqft and # of Bedrooms in addition to our previously shown Price and Region.
-This approach was not very useful because there was no differentiating factor between different price ranges in relation to different regions.
+This approach was somewhat  useful because although there was little differentiating factor between different price ranges in relation to different regions it for a select few of the price ranges it assists in actual region prediction.
 <p align="center">
   <img src="KmeansImg.png" width="700" title="hover text">
 </p>